NeuroTechX/ntx_slack_archive/general.md

  >Highly recommend that Computational Neuorscience course.
 I took it a few years ago.
 It provides a really interesting introduction and use case for differential equations

+5/16/2017 6:36 AM

+ **francescacoo** :

+ >wronk: thanks for the links!
+By the different topics you mean the others in computer science?
+It is possible to select one stream to follow and I would do the computational neuroscience one.. thank you! :)